burukuru/docs/pages/documentation/0-get-started/setup-guide.md

 * an instance of Cassandra, which serves as the supported backend for Grakn.
 * Grakn Engine, which is an HTTP server providing batch loading, monitoring and the browser dashboard.
-* Apache Kafka.
-* Apache Zookeeper.

 {% include note.html content="**Useful commands**  <br />
 To start Grakn, run `grakn.sh start`.
 To stop Grakn, run `grakn.sh stop`.
 To remove all graphs from Grakn, run `grakn.sh clean`" %}

-Grakn Engine is configured by default to use port 4567, but this can be changed, as can settings for Kafka and Zookeeper, in the *grakn-engine.properties* file, found within the */conf* directory of the installation.
+Grakn Engine is configured by default to use port 4567, but this can be changed in the *grakn-engine.properties* file, found within the */conf* directory of the installation.

 ## Test the Graql Shell